frankd0331/scripts/README.md

 # Linux Scripts

-* debianBoxSetup.sh - for setting up a GUI'd Debian based OS
+* Scripts for initial install of Linux